-- 16. Locomotive and Marine Operating Hours: No funds awarded under this RFP shall be used to retrofit, replace, upgrade or install idle reduction technologies locomotive or marine engines that operate less than 1,000 hours per year. - 17.
-Marine Engine Tier: No funds awarded under this RFP shall be used to replace or upgrade Tier 3 or Tier 4 (including Tier 4i) marine engines, or to replace marine engines with a Tier 1 or lower marine engine.
-Refer to Table 3 for further explanation.
+- Previous engine model year engines may be used for engine replacement if the engine is certified to the same emission standards applicable to EMY 2018. - 16.
+Locomotive and Marine Operating Hours: No funds awarded under this RFP shall be used to retrofit, replace, upgrade or install idle reduction technologies locomotive or marine engines that operate less than 1,000 hours per year.
+Engine hours may be combined to reach the 1000-hour threshold where two engines will be scrapped and replaced with a single engine. - 17.
+Marine Engine Tier: No funds awarded under this RFP shall be used to replace or upgrade Tier 3 or Tier 4 marine engines, or to replace marine engines with a Tier 2 or lower CI marine engine.
+Refer to Table 4 for further explanation.

-Table 3: Marine Engines Funding Restrictions
+Table 4: Marine Engines Funding Restrictions

-Current Engine Eng gine Replac Certified Remanufacture Verified Engine Tier Tier 1 Tier 2 Tier 3-4i Tier 4 All- Electric System Upgrade Unregulated - Tier 1 No Yes Yes Yes Yes Yes Yes Tier 2 No No Yes Yes Yes No No Tier 3-4 No No No No No No No
+Current eplacemen 2018+ Certified Verified

+Engine Tier gine Tier Compression Spark Zero Zero Emission Remanufacture System Engine Upgrade

+Tier 1-2 Tier 3-4 Iginuon Ellission

+Unregulated - Tier 2 No Yes Yes Yes Yes Yes

+Tier 3 - 4 No No No No No No